Sokka at one point picks up a hat shaped like a wolf's head.

 Kevin may fit this trope better than Professor Layton or Edd.
 In the first few seasons of the show, Kevin never, ever removed his hat.
 Even to take a bath.

 Samurai Jack sometimes wears a handmade straw hat which looks rather cool.
-It tends to be destroyed often (along with the rest of his outfit, more often than not), but it seems quite easy for him to make them.
+It tends to be destroyed often (along with the rest of his outfit, more often than not), but he knows how to make replacements.

 The Mayor from The Powerpuff Girls has a very nice hat, and woe be unto he who steals it from him.